-Here you will gain the knowledge and tools to make informed design decisions based on post-occupancy feedback and performance analysis, towards a new paradigm of environmental architecture, which is environmentally and energy conscious, yet sensitive to the contextual and socio-cultural landscape we live in.
-You will learn environmental design methods which relate to the various stages of architectural design for a healthier and less energy and carbon intensive built environment.
-You will be able to evaluate existing buildings and design new ones following a combined bioclimatic and building occupant-focused approach.
+Here you'll gain the knowledge and tools to make informed design decisions based on post-occupancy feedback and performance analysis, towards a new paradigm of environmental architecture, which is environmentally and energy conscious, yet sensitive to the contextual and socio-cultural landscape we live in.
+You'll learn environmental design methods which relate to the various stages of architectural design for a healthier and less energy and carbon intensive built environment.
+You'll be able to evaluate existing buildings and design new ones following a combined bioclimatic and building occupant-focused approach.

 This interdisciplinary and international course will provide you with skills that can be applied to diverse building typologies and global climatic, environmental and contextual issues.
-On completion of this course, you will have a thorough understanding of the principles and methodology of environmental design and will develop critical thinking skills to challenge established practices.
-You will hold the knowledge and the practical tools to better understand existing buildings for retrofit and to design new ones – positively driving change in this field and moving towards a truly environmentally conscious architecture.
+On completion of this course, you'll have a thorough understanding of the principles and methodology of environmental design and will develop critical thinking skills to challenge established practices.
+You'll hold the knowledge and the practical tools to better understand existing buildings for retrofit and to design new ones – positively driving change in this field and moving towards a truly environmentally conscious architecture.

 In the core design modules you will follow an evidence-based design approach where the acquisition of specialised software and analytical tools will be directly applied to an evaluation or design project.

 As well as taught modules, you will take design-based modules where you will apply quantitative and qualitative analysis to the study of existing built environments and to new design projects.
 This includes methods for the quantification of aspects related to health and wellbeing such as the relationship between air quality and the built environment.

 Since 2016 the course has developed a Collaborative Thesis Programme with Industry, which has given our students the opportunity to be mentored and partnered with industry experts during their final thesis projects.

 - Hilson Moran